INTRODUCTION

 is a Spanish word derived from the Moorish al Qa’lah,

 which means palace or castle.
-The Moors occupied Spain for about 700
+The Moors occupied almost all of Spain at one time and it took about 700

-years before finally being driven out in 1492.
+years before they were finally driven out in 1492.
 Among their many

 included the phrase al Qa’lah in their name to signify the